 Whether on the road to Jerusalem or the road to Memphis, Jesus goes before us, bearing his cross, and where he is, there will his servant be.+

-The icon of the Martyrs of Memphis was written by the hand of your servant in 1999.
+The icon of the Martyrs of Memphis is by the hand of your servant in 1999.
 The scroll in the hand of He Who Is speaks of "the greater love" of laying down one's life.

 To see a larger image of the icon, click on it.

 Fessenden House is a ministry that began as outreach to people with AIDS and later evolved into a ministry for men in recovery from substance addiction.
 Please visit their website and support this effort.